Texas Lt. Gov. Dan Patrick Says Fewer Doors In Schools Will Prevent Shootings, Fire Safety Experts Appalled

 Texas Lieutenant Governor Dan Patrick has an idea to stop school shootings, and fire safety experts aren’t very happy with it.

 In the wake of the shooting at Santa Fe High School on Saturday that left 10 people dead, Patrick was asked if the prevalence of guns could have played a role.
-Instead, he suggested that the deadly shooting was the result of too many entrances and exits on the school building, the Independent noted.
+Instead, he suggested that the deadly shooting was the result of too many entrances and exits of the school building, the Independent noted.

 “We may have to look at the design of our schools moving forward and retrofitting schools that are already built.
 There are too many entrances and too many exits,” Patrick said.